anjumstat/GRR_Codon_Classification/README.md

 Accuracies_based_on_RBH_data.csv - containing model accuracy results from the RBH (Reciprocal Best Hits) dataset

 Note: These CSV files aggregate the model performance metrics across all combinations of batch sizes and learning rates from the model fitting process.
+# Plot_Training_Validation_Accuracy_Loss.py
+The script Plot_Training_Validation_Accuracy_Loss.py generates Figure 8 and Figure 9 in the manuscript.

+To execute this script, provide the path to the output folder containing the training and validation results.
+These results are produced by running GRR_MLP_Variants_Analysis.py for a specific combination of batch size and learning rate.